What parents need to know

 Engagement, Approach, Support

 It can be crazy fun for kids to tweet back and forth with friends, so hopefully some of that will spill over into more educational content.
-Twitter's design is always top-notch, and kids will like personalizing their pages.
+Kids also will like personalizing their pages.

 Twitter can help teens learn to write concisely, and hashtag chats on various topics can offer new perspectives on specific interests.